 This guide shows you how to clear the cache on an iPhone starting with Safari.
 We also list how to clear out the cache in third-party apps like Chrome, and what to do if there are no built-in cache-clearing controls.

-However, before you begin clearing your iPhone cache, take note that doing so will erase the data for any app whose cache you clear.
-This is what clearing your cache on an iPhone means: You delete data stored by apps.
+Keep in mind, however, that deleting an app’s cache removes the associated data.
 In many cases, your apps need this data to function properly, or to at least remember your preferences, settings, and any files you’ve saved to them.
 As such, before you clear the cache for any iPhone app, consider whether or not you may actually need its data.

 How to clear your cache on an iPhone: Safari

-First of all, you can free up memory and help your iPhone’s performance by clearing Safari’s cache.
-Here’s how you can do this:
+First, you can free up storage and help improve the iPhone’s performance by clearing Safari’s cache.
+Here’s how:

-This clears your Safari cache on iPhone.
-Remember, this will get rid of website data, browsing history, and website cookies, so if you want to preserve any of these, consider deleting your cache for third-party apps instead, as described below.
+Remember, this will get rid of website data, browsing history, and website cookies.
+If you want to preserve any of these, consider deleting your cache for third-party apps instead, as described below.

 How to clear your cache on an iPhone: Third-party apps

 Along with Safari, you can clear cached data for other native and third-party apps.
 One method is to open the app and delete its contents from within.
 For example, if you downloaded files within OneDrive or Dropbox for offline use, you can remove the local files from your iPhone without deleting them from the cloud.
 Other apps have built-in tools as shown below.

 In this example, we use Spree: